aalind45/Seamless-Image-Stitching/README.md

 # Seamless-Image-Stitching-
-Seamless image stitching using laplacian pyramids and variation with different pyaramid heights
+Seamless image stitching using laplacian pyramids and variation for different pyramid heights